Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 Experiments versus Oracles

-In one of her lectures in On Divination and Synchronicity, Marie-Louise von Franz contrasts the difference between the “modern, physical scientific experiment” and a “divination oracle” like the I Ching.
+In one of her lectures included in On Divination and Synchronicity, Marie-Louise von Franz contrasts the difference between the “modern, physical scientific experiment” and a “divination oracle” like the I Ching.

 Physical experiments attempt to eliminate chance.
 And when an outlier exists, it’s ignored as a “small matter.”

 With oracles, chance isn’t eliminated.
-Instead, it takes centerstage.
+Instead, it takes center stage.
 With divination, chance is the data.

 So, in modern science, chance is a disturbance or a factor one eliminates.
 With divination, chance is the source of information.